nunit/docs/docs/articles/nunit/release-notes/Pre-3.5-Release-Notes.md

 ### Issues Resolved

 * 1413 Switch console to use a local engine
-* 1410 Make OutFile and ErrFile streamwriters synchronized
+* 1410 Make OutFile and ErrFile stream writers synchronized
-* 1406 TextCapture is not threadsafe but is used to intercept calls that are expected to be threadsafe
+* 1406 TextCapture is not thread-safe but is used to intercept calls that are expected to be thread-safe
 * 1405 ITestRunner.StopRun throws exception of type 'System.MissingMethodException'
 * 1399 Fixed NullReference issue introduced by the fix for #681
 * 1390 --testlist with file with blank first line causes IndexOutOfRangeException